unicef/material-ui-currency-textfield/README.md

 ### `npm run build`

-Builds the app for production to the `dist` folder.
+Outputs the build for production to the `dist` folder.

-It bundles application in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

 ### `npm run styleguide`
-Generates the documentation the development mode.
+Generates the documentation available on.

 Open [http://localhost:6060](http://localhost:6060) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+It watches for changes and automatically reloads the browser.

 We use [styleguidelist](https://react-styleguidist.js.org/) for documenting our custom components.

 ### `npm run styleguide:build`
-Builds the styleguide for production to the `styleguide` folder.<br>
+Builds the styleguide documentation for production.
+The output targets the `styleguide` folder.
-It correctly bundles React-styleguide in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

 ## License